madhavkarri/-CarND-TrafficSignClassifier-P3/MadhavKarri_CarNDP3_Writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-Used the numpy and pandas library to calculate summary statistics of the traffic signs data set:
+Used numpy and pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is ?
 * The size of the validation set is ?